zack-young-ideas/eazybids/README.md

-A web application for sorting and filtering shifts available to transit employees.
+A web application for sorting and filtering shifts for transit employees.